Appellate Courts, the Standard of Review

 But that is not to say that their ego is not our friend.
 The one thing you need to look for, is an issue that is not decided yet.
 An issue of first impression is like gold to them.
 But it has to be useful.
 Being the first to write about a super boring point, will not show the world how great they are, because no one will read it.

-Your author has written a lot of motions, petitions, appeals, and bids to get the supreme court to hear a case.
-Once almost resulted in the California Supreme Court granting review.
+Your author has written a lot of motions, petitions, appeals, and bids to get the supreme courts to hear a case.
+One almost resulted in the California Supreme Court granting review.
 Which shows how many times failure was enjoyed.
 But failure leads to innovation and thus to future success.

-Of course you want to always raise your most glaring errors.
+At the appellate level, this is in reality, your last chance to have the case looked at.
+So of course you want to always raise your most glaring errors.
 Then you should try to find something new that has not been decided yet.
 Its not always that easy, but since very rarely are facts the same, your case is different and unique.
 Find out why, then build on that.
 Then after that you should also raise errors that are favorable to you.
+And no matter what, show how you were prejudiced as a result.

 The Secret to Building a Better Chance with the Appellate Courts

 You must pick the right issues and then present them the right way.
-This entire article was inspired because of a brilliant collection put together by two brilliant men that I know nothing about, yet the quality of their work leads to that being the only conclusion.
+This entire article was inspired because of a brilliant collection, put together by two brilliant men, that I know nothing about.
+Yet the quality of their work leads to the conclusion that they are awesome.
 The article discusses the standards of review.
 How to recognize which ones apply and how to craft your case to fit in the more favorable ones.

 Special shout out with much love and gratitude to Jonathan Grossman and Dallas Sacher and their work: